RCrooks1986/bCIPA/README.md

 In future these output (interactions-tables.php, sequences-to-display.php and interactions-heat.php) generators may be rationalised into a single script.

 References:
-To reference this script, please cite the following Crooks, R. O., Lathbridge, A., Panek, A. S. and Mason, J. M. (2017) Computational Prediction and Design for Creating Iteratively Larger Heterospecific Coiled Coil Sets.
+To reference this script, please cite the following:

+Crooks, R. O., Lathbridge, A., Panek, A. S. and Mason, J. M. (2017) Computational Prediction and Design for Creating Iteratively Larger Heterospecific Coiled Coil Sets.
 Biochemistry.
 56: 1573-1584.

 Crooks, R. O., Baxter, D., Panek, A. S., Lubben, A. T. and Mason, J. M. (2016) Deriving Heterospecific Self-Assembling Protein-Protein Interactions Using a Computational Interactome Screen.
 J Mol Biol.
 428: 385-398.

 For the original algorithm:

 Hagemann, U. B., Mason, J. M., Müller, K. M. and Arndt, K. M. (2008) Selectional and mutational scope of peptides sequestering the Jun-Fos coiled-coil domain.
 J Mol Biol.
 381: 73-88.

 Mason, J. M., Schmitz, M. A., Müller, K. M. and Arndt, K. M. (2006) Semirational design of Jun-Fos coiled coils with increased affinity: Universal implications for leucine zipper prediction and design.
 Proc Natl Acad Sci U S A. 103: 8989-94.